huseyinyilmaz/light-switch-problem-solver/README.rst

 So problem is given the number of switches and lights and specification about how they are connected, find a switch combination that lits all the lights.

-Here is the type signiture expected for solver.
+Here is the types for the solver.

 ::